Threat Vulnerability Assessment 2024 Edition

 The Threat Vulnerability Assessment Tool

-For example, Sarbanes Oxley compliance requires enterprises to conduct a risk vulnerability and threat vulnerability assessment.
+For example, most compliance mandates require enterprises to conduct a risk vulnerability and threat vulnerability assessment at least annually.
 The process concludes with a security vulnerability assessment.
 Below is a sample of a risk assessment created with the Threat Vulnerability Assessment Tool.